 - The average age of participants is 75.

-- 75% of participants visit their center 1 to 3 times per week.
+- 75% of participants visit their center one to three times per week.
 They spend an average of 3.3 hours per visit.

 Senior center services

-- Senior centers serve as a gateway to the nation’s aging network—connecting older adults to vital community services that can help them stay healthy and independent.
+- Senior centers connect older adults to vital community services that can help them stay healthy and independent.

 - More than 60% of senior centers are designated focal points for delivery of OAA services—allowing older adults to access multiple services in one place.